irfand29/infernet-cloud/README.md

-# Infernet Cloud
+# 🌐 Infernet Cloud

-**Infernet Cloud** is an open-source, self-hostable UI for configuring, deploying and monitoring [Infernet Node](https://github.com/ritual-net/infernet-node) clusters using major cloud hosting providers.
+** Infernet Cloud** is an open-source, self-hostable UI for configuring, deploying and monitoring [Infernet Node](https://github.com/ritual-net/infernet-node) clusters using major cloud hosting providers.
 Currently, [Amazon Web Services](https://aws.amazon.com) (AWS) and [Google Cloud Platform](https://cloud.google.com) (GCP) are supported.

 You can use Infernet Cloud to: